vallevaro/vallevaro/README.md

 - 👋 Hi, I’m @vallevaro
-- 👀 I’m interested in AI
+- 👀 I’m interested in Quantum Computing
-- 🌱 I’m working at Tecnalia Research
+- 🌱 I’m working at DESY
 - 📫 How to reach me: valle.varo@tecnalia.com

 <!---